 For both subsidized and unsubsidized loans, the borrower begins repayment after a six month grace period.
 This grace period begins upon graduating, withdrawing from school, or dropping below half-time.

-The Free Application for Federal Student Aid (FAFSA) serves as your application for Direct Loans.
-If you would like us to include a loan in your award package, please review the PSCC Student Loan Information and Request Form.
-This tool is located in your MyPellissippi portal under the Financial Aid Tab, Important Forms and Links section.
-It gives you guidance on how much loan money you can borrow.
-You should evaluate the amounts carefully, and keep in mind that any amount you borrow must be paid back with interest.
+The Free Application for Federal Student Aid (FAFSA) serves as the application for Direct Loans.
+If a student wants a loan included in their award package, the student should review the PSCC Student Loan Information and Request Form.
+This form is located in your MyPellissippi portal under the Financial Aid Tab, Important Forms and Links section.
+It gives guidance on how much loan money be can borrowed.
+Evaluate the amounts carefully, and keep in mind that any amount borrowed must be paid back.

 PSCC does not endorse any lender and is not responsible for the timeliness of private loans.
 Below are lenders that PSCC students have used in the past.
 The contact information is provided as a service and not as an endorsement of the lender.
-You may choose one of these lenders or any other lender of your choice.
-For all questions related to private loans, you must contact your lender.
+A student may choose one of these lenders or any other lender of your choice.
+For all questions related to private loans, the student must contact their lender.

-FOR PARENTS: Parents' Loan for Undergraduate Students (PLUS)
+Loan Program 3 FOR PARENTS: Parents' Loan for Undergraduate Students (PLUS):